Garethus/svg-logo-maker/README.md

 ## Installation

 1. Clone the [repository](https://github.com/Garethus/readme-generator) of this project from Github into your local machine.
-2. Navigate inside the project's directory.
+2. Navigate to the project's directory.
 3. Then, run `npm install` to install the npm package dependencies.

 ![Installation screenshot](./images/installation.JPG)

 ## Usage

 The application will be invoked via GitBash.
 Make sure the directory points to where the package.json file of the application is.
 Then, run `node index.js`.
 You will be prompted in the command line with a series of questions about how you want your logo.
 The application will take your responses and generate your logo's SVG file.
+Genarated logo will be saved in the [images](./images/) folder.

 ![Usage screenshot](./images/usage.JPG)